Stratio/stratio-connector-elasticsearch/doc/0_concepts.md

 ### SubFields
 Elasticsearch allows us to define subfields by applying different analyzers to the original field.
-Those fields may be used for specific functionalities like sorting the results, getting agggregations or even achieving a better search experience by applying, for example, language specific rules.
+Those fields may be used for specific functionalities like sorting the results, getting aggregations or even achieving a better search experience by applying, for example, language specific rules.

 #### Defining SubFields